ThunderDrag/ThunderDrag/README.md

 </p>

 # Hi! 🖐 I am ThunderDrag,
-**- Currently completeing my UG Degree in Computer Science. 😄
+- **Currently completeing my UG Degree in Computer Science. 😄**
 - I like new technology and pushing it to its limits. 😎
-- I am always developing projects so come and take a look! 😁**
+- I am always developing projects so come and take a look! 😁